-If set to Enabled to enable the USB function when the user keys in a value to a USB item.
+Set to Enabled to enable the USB function to allow the user to key in a value to a USB item.
 The options are Enabled and Disabled.

 Legacy USB Support

 This setting allows you to enable support for the Legacy USB devices.
 The settings are Enabled and Disabled.